Man charged with Kansas City lawyer's murder after accidentally recording confession

 According to Jackson County proseuctors, that turmoil began when Jungerman and Pickert first became entangled in a legal case in 2012.

-Pickert, a 39-year-old personal injury attorney, was representing a man named Jeffrey Harris, who Jungerman said was one of two people who trespassed on his business' property in northeast Kansas City, trying to steal copper.
+Pickert, 39, a personal injury attorney, was representing Jeffrey Harris, who Jungerman said was one of two people who trespassed on his business' property in northeast Kansas City, trying to steal copper.
 Harris said Jungerman shot him in the leg, requiring him to have it amputated below the knee.

 Jungerman didn't call police or warn he would shoot, Harris said, so he sued for assault and battery.
 In July, a jury awarded Harris $5.75 million.